Here, you can find all the news related to entry, descent, and landing. Do you happen to have a news tip? Let us know!

 Older news can be found here:

 Today Varda Space completed its second return to orbit.
 The W-2 spacecraft launched in January with the SpaceX Transporter-12 mission.
-After completing some time in orbit, the capsule landed safely at the Koonibba Test Range in Australia.
+After some time in orbit, the capsule landed safely at the Koonibba Test Range in Australia.

-The second Mars mission of ISRO, called Mangalyaan-2 has been approved by the Space Commission.
+The second Mars mission of ISRO, called Mangalyaan-2, has been approved by the Space Commission.
 This mission will attempt to land on Mars.
 If successful India will be the fourth country to do so.

 The FAA has officially approved the ATMOS re-entry vehicle called Phoenix.
 This mission will launch on top of a SpaceX Falcon 9 in April this year.
 The capsule will use an inflatable thermal protection system.

 During the last Starship launch, SpaceX managed to capture the first stage once again.
-However the second stage, the ship, never made it to the actual re-entry phase as it broke up during the ascent
+However, the second stage, the ship, never made it to the actual re-entry phase as it broke up during the ascent

 During the first launch of Blue Origin's New Glenn rocket.
 The second stage and payload reached orbit, but unfortunately, the first stage was lost.
 Currently, no reason is given for this.